airbytehq/glossary/content/term/airbyte streams.md

 ---
-title: "What are Airbyte Streams"
+title: "What are Airbyte Streams?"
 tags:
 - airbyte
 ---